LavaLite/docs/installation.md

 <a name="install-setup"></a>
 #### Setup
-After creating the project move to the project root folder and run the command to set up database and configuration files.
+After creating the project move to the project root folder eg: `cd website` and run the command to set up database and configuration files.
 ```php
 php artisan lavalite:install